Overview

 While preferences vary among woodworkers, most like to do rough sanding before cutting any piece of wood to size.
 Why?
 Well, this allows for any snipe or other defects to be fixed (or not) and lets the final piece be finished with just hand-sanding.

-A few tips when planing or sanding:
+Here are a few tips when planing or sanding:

-- Never plane end-grained wood as it will risk rip-out of grain
+- Never plane end-grained wood as it will risk rip-out of grain or SEVERE damage to your planer

-- When planing use light passes and setup your planer to avoid snipe.
-Most woodworkers make projects an extra 2 or 3-inches long to allow cutting snipe off.
+- When planing, use light passes and set up your planer to avoid snipe.
+Most woodworkers make projects an extra 2 or 3 inches long to allow cutting snipe off.

 - Start with 60-grit paper, then move to 100, 150 and 220-grits.

-- Avoid excessive down pressure when sanding as it can leave swirl marks
+- Avoid excessive down pressure when sanding, as it can leave swirl marks

-- Lastly, always use high grade sandpaper for the best wood removal
+- Lastly, always use high-grade sandpaper for the best wood removal

 Step 5: Buy a Cribbage Board Jig